 Conditions that can cause abdominal pain and need to be checked urgently include:

 - Ectopic pregnancy: This is when a fertilized egg implants outside the womb.
 Symptoms include tummy pain, pain in the tip of your shoulder, and discomfort when pooping or peeing.
 It typically appears between 4 and 12 weeks of pregnancy.

 - Miscarriage: Cramping pains and bleeding before 24 weeks of pregnancy can be a sign of miscarriage.

 - Preeclampsia: Pain just under the ribs is common in later pregnancy due to the growing baby and uterus pushing up under the ribs.
-But if the pain is persistent, particularly on the right side, it can be a sign of preeclampsia (high blood pressure in pregnancy) and you’ll need to be monitored in the hospital.
+But if the pain is persistent, particularly on the right side, it can be a sign of preeclampsia (high blood pressure in pregnancy), and you’ll need to be monitored in the hospital.
 Symptoms can include severe headache, vision problems, and swollen feet, hands, and face.

 - Placental abruption: This is when the placenta starts to come away from the wall of the womb, usually causing bleeding and constant severe pain that doesn’t come and go like a contraction pain.
-It’s sometimes an emergency because it means the placenta may not be able to support the baby properly.
+It’s sometimes an emergency because it means the placenta may not support the baby properly.